tqtezos/stablecoin/docs/specification.md

 - A minter with 0 minting allowance is allowed to burn tokens.

 - Burning tokens will not increase the mintingAllowance of the address doing the burning.

+- If safelist contract is set, this entrypoint MUST call its `assertReceiver` entrypoint (either directly or from the transfer hook) checking the minter (`SENDER`).

 - Contract must not be paused.